Method

 The Architecture of the Divine Oath: How the Quran Programs Before It Speaks

-The Quran never swears to ornament.
+The Quran does not swear for mere ornament.
 Every oath sequence is a compressed portico that encodes, accelerates, and drives the surah's nucleus.
-This study traverses 17 surahs, 67 oaths, and one single principle: in the surah, the oath does not introduce – it programs.
+This study traverses a corpus of 17 surahs, 67 oaths, and one single principle: in the surah, the oath does not introduce – it programs.

 The Architecture of the Refrain: How the Surah Returns to Reorder the Listener

-The Quran does not repeat to decorate.
+The Quran does not repeat for mere ornament.
 In refrain-surahs, recurrence is not an echo trailing behind meaning but a structural device that redistributes weight, seals transitions, and repeatedly repositions the listener before the surah moves on.
 This study traverses five surahs and one single principle: in the surah, the refrain does not merely return, it governs.

 The Parables: When the Quran Strikes, It Strikes at the Core

 The amthal are among the most frequent devices in the Quran: dozens of passages where the text itself identifies the image it deploys as a mathal.
-This exercise in tadabbur observed that each of these explicit parables plays a central role in the architecture of its surah.
-Far from being illustrations added for colour, they function as structural organs that compress the surah's thesis into a single scene, diagnose the state of the heart that receives them, invert the reader's assumptions, or seal an argument built across dozens of verses.
+This exercise in tadabbur observes that, in the cases studied, explicit parables often play a central role in the architecture of their surahs.
+Far from being mere illustrations added for colour, they function as structural organs that compress the surah's thesis into a single scene, diagnose the state of the heart that receives them, invert the reader's assumptions, or seal an argument built across dozens of verses.

 The Architecture of the Eschatological Sign: How the Surah Returns What Was Refused

 The Quran does not isolate its eschatological signs in a separate doctrinal compartment.
 In a number of surahs, the major sign of the Hour appears within a moral and rhetorical architecture already in motion.
 It does not enter the surah as a foreign interruption; it emerges, at the level of composition, as the terminal form of a tension the surah has been unfolding from its opening movement.
 Seven refusals, seven returns.
-One law: what the human rejects in the regime of freedom is imposed in the regime of evidence, but by then, the freedom that gave faith its value no longer exists.
+One law: what the human being rejects in the regime of freedom may return in the regime of evidence; by then, the freedom that gave faith its moral weight has already narrowed or expired.

 Fifteen Prostrations: What the Quran Does to Its Reader at Each Fall

-Fifteen verses in the Quran command the reader to fall.
+Fifteen prostration stations mark the Quran's recitation.
 Each one arrives at a precise juncture – after the surah has exposed a specific crust, dismantled a specific illusion, closed a specific exit.
 From the garment of descent in Al-Araf to the liberation of proximity in Al-Alaq, this article follows the arc of all fifteen prostrations: what each one targets, how each one operates, and why the reader who has fallen fifteen times has practised, in his body, the full range of surrender.

 Toward a Taxonomy of Quranic Devices: Thirty Operations by Which the Surah Acts